abitofhelp/zoneinfo_ada/README.md

 ## License

-Copyright © 2025 Michael Gardner, A Bit of Help, Inc.
+Copyright (c) 2025 Michael Gardner, A Bit of Help, Inc.

 Licensed under the BSD-3-Clause License.
 See [LICENSE](LICENSE) for details.